faithruth/kanzu-support-desk/readme.txt

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Search for 'kanzu-support-desk'
 3. Click 'Install Now'
-4. Activate the plugin on the Plugin dashboard
+4. Activate the plugin in the Plugin dashboard
+5. Follow the on-screen instructions to create your first ticket
+6. Use shortcode [ksd_support_form] to create a support form anywhere.
+7. Alternatively, use the support form widget
+8. Use the [ksd_my_tickets] shortcode on the page users will use to track responses to their tickets

 = Uploading in WordPress Dashboard =